tekknolagi/isdt/lecture-notes/1-cli.md

 }
 ```

-Function invocations look like normal command invocations -- unlike other
+Function invocations look like normal command invocations---unlike other
 programming languages, parentheses are not required:

 ```bash